jared-richard-clarke/student/notes/pratt-parser/bendersky.md

 ## Fundamentals

-- A binds tokens according to precedence.
+- Binds tokens according to precedence.
 - Implements different functionality based on token position relative to neighbors.
 - Associates semantic actions with tokens, not grammar.